Blissfulbritt

 This hotel also had the nicest communal showers I have ever seen in all my years of travel.
 I paid more to have a private shower, but had I been alone I would have gone for the cheaper room and used these communal showers.

+Check in complete, it was time for an evening hike.
 When choosing hikes for this quick weekend getaway, I was mindful of a few things: time, location, popularity, and elevation.
 I wanted to experience the mountains, but I didn’t want hiking to suck up the entirety of the trip.
 I chose two relatively popular trails, but we hiked them during “off times” to ensure minimal human contact.

 This hike knocked the life out of me and I was hopeful for a good nights sleep, but I had no such luck.
 Dehydration, too much sun exposure, and a room that was too hot made for a very poor nights sleep.
 Nothing a coffee can’t (temporarily) fix.
+After lying awake for hours, having a casual morning, we payed visit to Starbucks again around 0700 before walking through the city center in the early morning light.

+The day we arrived we walked around in the early afternoon, and the town was bustling with people.
 I adore waking up in a new city earlier than most to experience the town before it comes to life.

 What I love most about this city center is how authentic it feels.
 Traditional German towns are small, with a pedestrian only zone, filled with random shops, bakeries, eateries, and a park if you’re lucky.
-The small park in Leavenworth was adorable, and had me reminiscing on all the summer nights I’d spent listening to Musik im Park (free park concerts) in Garmisch.
+The small park in Leavenworth was adorable, and had me remising on all the summer nights I’d spent listening to Musik im Park (free park concerts) in Garmisch.

-Once the world started coming back to life we packed up our things, checked out of our hotel, and headed on one more hike before making the trek back home.
+Once the world started coming back to life, we packed up our things, checked out of our hotel, and headed on one more hike before making the trek back home.
 Hike number two had a similar name, but with a very different trail.
 Icicle Gorge Trail is a 4.5 mile loop with only 387′ elevation.
+This trail was about a 30 minute drive from the city, with some of the most beautiful driving views I have seen in a long time.

 The trail was very mild, a welcomed reprieve from the previous hike.
 Had I slept better I think I would have enjoyed myself more, but I was so unbelievably tired on this hike.
 Thankfully I was still able to appreciate the views, and I can see why this is an equally popular trail.
-Accessible for anyone, this trail hugs the river weaving in and out of tree covered woods into open fields.
+Accessible for anyone, this trail hugs the river weaving in and out of tree covered woods to open fields.

-This hike took us equally as long to complete as the first hike we did (granted we ran down most of the previous trail), despite being a mile shorter with little to no elevation.
+This hike took us equally as long to complete (granted we ran down most of the previous trail), despite being a mile shorter with little to no elevation.
 I was wrecked by the end of this hike, but I would do it all over again.
 I have become much more mindful of my physical activity as I have gotten older, something I have to do in order to keep my Sjogrens at bay, but sometimes the discomfort is worth the temporary joy.
+I no longer spiral when I feel a flare up coming, and I no longer avoid the things that cause them (except food, I try to avoid those triggers 90% of my days.)

 And just like that, the quick and somewhat last minute trip to Leavenworth had come to an end.
 I plan to revisit again this summer, hopefully with more hikes and more nostalgia.
 I had been to Leavenworth before, and I knew I would want to revisit after living in Bavaria, but I had no idea how connected I would feel to this tiny town this time around.

-Oh, but I do have one complaint…how the hell can you justify having ONE restaurant with half of a chicken on the menu, and sell it for $20?
+Oh, but I do have one complaint…how the hell can you justify having ONE restaurant with half of a chicken on the menu, and sell it for $20.
 Absolutely erroneous.
-Gone are my days of eating half chickens, roasted Bavarian style, for €3.50.

 Q: Are there any towns you have visited that left you wanting more?

-| 31 Comments Tagged Bavaria, Hiking, Leavenworth, PNW, Travel, Washington
+| 32 Comments Tagged Bavaria, Hiking, Leavenworth, PNW, Travel, Washington

 • Gent, Belgium